Zizwemkz/KingPriceAssessment/README.md

 ```sh
 dotnet run
 ```
-The API will be available at `https://localhost:5001` (or as configured).
+The API will be available at `https://localhost:44317/swagger/index.html`

 ### Running Tests
 To run the CoinDispenser project T1 tests